Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 The Master of Science is a parts-based qualification.
 That means you must complete the first part, before moving to the second.

-For progression to Part Two of the Master of Science, a B grade average is needed across the Part One courses.
+For progression to Part Two of the Master of Science, you will need a B grade average across the Part One courses including a B grade for the research methods course.

 Maximum time limits for completion